dinde451/jarr.d1/Jarulfs_Guide.md

 DiabloII The person is logged on to Battle.net using Diablo II.
 The II is actually located behind Diablo on the icon.

+DiabloII<sub>EXPANSION</sub> The person is logged on to Battle.net using Diablo II: Lord of Destruction.
+The EXPANSION is actually located below Diablo on the icon.

 Gavel The person is the operator of the channel and can use the operator commands, see chapter 9.1.